 Probably better known to the general public as Kirk Mc Coll from “As the World Turns” or the despicable lawyer, Michael Baldwin, on “The Young and the Restless”, Christian Jules Le Blanc is also a native of Louisiana and quite an accomplished artist.
 Self-taught, originally Le Blanc’s illustrations started as gifts for his young nephews.
-His artwork soon dovetailed nicely with his acting career when he received a commission for the premier theatrical production of the Coconut Grove Theater’s 40th anniversary season.
+His artwork soon dovetailed nicely with his acting career when he received a commission for the premier theatrical production of Miami’s Coconut Grove Theater’s 40th anniversary season.
 The producers requested that he transmogrify the human characters of the play, Ladies In Retirement, into the animal characters Le Blanc had been developing for children’s books.
 The drawings follow the course of the old Victorian whodunit, incorporating the clues of the murder mystery along the way.

 Christian followed up his artistic success with Ladies In Retirement, by entering his first art show.
 He was awarded “second overall” in the prestigious Culver City Art Festival in Los Angeles.

-His pieces: Home, Making Market, 5 O’clock at the 9 O’clock Cannon, La Chanson du Coq Noir, and La Premier Adieuare taken from his own children’s novel in progress, Tales of the Louisiana Moon.
+His pieces: Home, Making Market, 5o’clock at the 9 o’clock Cannon, La Chanson du Coq Noir, and La Premier Adieu are taken from his own children’s novel in progress, Tales of the Louisiana Moon.
 These works combine an authentic early New Orleans environment with high color fantasy that periodically is peopled by Le Blanc’s fellow Y&R castmembers.

 Le Blanc’s 1999 Orpheus Mardi Gras Poster, was inspired by Le Blanc’s reintroduction to Mardi Gras in 1998 as an Orpheus celebrity monarch.
-Commissioned by the parade’s founders, Harry Connick, Sonny Borey and Anne Rice, that year’s parade theme was “World Premiers at the Old French Opera House”.
+Commissioned by the parade’s founders, Harry Connick, Soney Borey and Anne Rice, that year’s parade theme was “World Premiers at the Old French Opera House”.